 Within the new monastic stream, The Light Project has recently launched a group of modern day friars.
 This dispersed group meets at set times in the year to worship and support one another and organises set evangelistic events in Scotland, England and Wales. – anyone is invited to join in with us.
 We also run an evangelistic pilgrimage each year where we ‘go’ and take out the good news along one of the ancient pilgrimage routes.

 The group is based around the verse given to the fishermen: ‘Follow me, and I will make you fishers of men’.
-We follow a rule of:
+We follow a commitment to:

 - Deep devotion to Jesus